 If none of the First Financial Bank business account options seem right for you or you simply want to continue exploring your options, there are plenty of other business accounts to consider.
 While there are more than 100 locations of First Financial Bank across Ohio, Kentucky, and Indiana, this bank might not be right for you if you aren’t located in one of those three states.
-An online-only bank like Azlo Business Checking or a bank with easy accessibility like Chase Total Business Checking might be a good alternative.
+An online-only bank or a bank with easy accessibility like Chase Business Complete Checking might be a good alternative.
 And if you’re after a more personalized feel than a regional, national or online bank offers, a credit union might be a good choice.

 Another point in credit unions favor, however, comes out of the fact that they are not-for-profit organizations.
 This means that their fees and penalties may be lower than they would be at a bank.
 However, not just anyone can open a credit union business checking account, you must meet certain requirements.

 - Business owners who value personalized customer service and want to keep their banking local